JollyShmo/CSV_Import_Blender/README.md

 |`Export` the VS Input csv file | `Import` the csv file into Blender |

 ## Features
-🗃 Import vertex plot points from a CSV file as a mesh.
+🗃 Import vertex plot points from a CSV file as a 3d mesh object.

-📐 Creates a mesh with connected edges or faces based on the settings.
+📐 Creates the mesh by connecting edges and faces based on the settings.

 ⛏ Automatically remove duplicate vertices and edges with *Clean Up Loose Geometry*.